ligershark/WebOptimizer/README.md

 This version string changes every time one or more of the source files are modified.

+> [!NOTE]
-**NOTE:** TagHelpers will only work on files registered as assets on the pipeline (will not work for all files in your <sctipt> and <link> tags out of the blue). make sure to add all required files as assets (glob is supported to add wildcard paths).
+> TagHelpers will only work on files registered as assets on the pipeline (will not work for all files in your <sctipt> and <link> tags out of the blue). make sure to add all required files as assets (glob is supported to add wildcard paths).

 ```csharp
 services.AddWebOptimizer(pipeline =>